Mouth ulcers: Symptoms, treatment and prevention

-Mouth ulcers, also known as apthous ulcers, can be painful when eating, drinking or brushing teeth.
+Mouth ulcers, also known as aphthous ulcers, can be painful when eating, drinking, or brushing teeth.

 Occasional mouth ulcers are usually harmless and clear up on their own.
 Seek medical advice if they last longer than 3 weeks or keep coming back.

 Mouth ulcers cannot be caught from someone else.

 Up to 1 in 5 people get recurrent mouth ulcers.

 - Minor ulcers.
 These are around 2-8mm in diameter and usually clear up in 10 days to 2 weeks.

 - Major ulcers.
 These are bigger and deeper, often with a raised or irregular border.
 This type of ulcer can take several weeks to heal and may leave a scar in the mouth.

 - Herpetiform ulcers: This type of ulcer is a cluster of dozens of smaller sores the size of pinheads.